Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Related work

-\paragraph{Multiple noisy labels per instance} Learning from multiple noisy labels per instance has recently emerged as one approach to theoretically address the identifiability issue.
-To our best knowledge, the most relevant study in this area is the investigation of identifiability of transition matrices in noisy label learning~\citep{liu2022identifiability}.
-In that paper, the authors implicitly extend the conventional 2-D transition matrix to a 3-D tensor with the third dimension representing annotators and exploit the results in 3-D array~\citep{kruskal1976more,kruskal1977three} to find the condition of identifiability.
-Similar to a study in crowd-sourcing literature~\citep[Lemma 1]{traganitis2018blind}, the authors in \citep{liu2022identifiability} conclude that at least 3 \say{informative} noisy labels per instance are needed.
+\textbf{Multiple noisy labels per instance} \quad Learning from multiple noisy labels per instance has recently emerged as one approach to theoretically address the identifiability issue.
+The most relevant study in this area is the investigation of identifiability of transition matrices in noisy label learning~\citep{liu2023identifiability}.
+In that paper, the authors implicitly extend the conventional 2-D transition matrix to a 3-D tensor with the third dimension representing annotators and exploit the results in 3-D arrays~\citep{kruskal1976more, kruskal1977three} to find the condition of identifiability.
+Similar to a study in crowd-sourcing literature~\citep[Lemma 1]{traganitis2018blind}, the authors in \citep{liu2023identifiability} conclude that at least 3 \say{informative} noisy labels per instance are needed.
 Although the finding is more optimistic than ours, it relies on the assumption of \say{informative} noisy labels, which requires a full-rank transition matrix for each annotator on each instance.
-Such assumption, however, lacks clarity since it is unclear how to translate the full-rankness required for a transition matrix to a property an annotator must have.
-Furthermore, it is unclear if the identifiability still holds when the transition matrices of two annotators are the same.
-In contrast, our result does not rely on any assumptions, such as the \say{informativeness} of noisy labels nor full-ranked transition matrices, except the iid-ness of multiple noisy labels.
+The assumption of full-rank transition matrices implicitly depends on the number of classes as a larger number of classes increases the difficulty to make each \(C\)-by-\(C\) transition matrix full-rank.
+Moreover, that assumption lacks clarity since it is unclear how to translate the full-rankness required for a transition matrix to a property an annotator must have.
+In contrast, our result does not rely on those assumptions, such as the \say{informativeness} of noisy labels nor full-ranked transition matrices, except that the multiple noisy labels should be i.i.d., and that we rely on a multinomial mixture modelling.
+Another related study is the Higher-Order-Consensus (HOC)~\citep{zhu2021clusterability}, which is a practical method present in \citep{liu2023identifiability}.
+To address the identifiability issue in LNL, HOC also relies on the full-rank transition matrices~\citep[Assumption 1]{zhu2021clusterability} and the \emph{2-NN label clusterability}~\citep[Definition 1]{zhu2021clusterability} where the sample of interest and its two nearest neighbours belong to the same true class.
+HOC, however, mainly relies on instance-independent label noise, which may limit its applicability.
+Furthermore, the assumptions of clusterability in HOC does not always hold in practice~\citep[Table 3]{zhu2021clusterability}, especially at larger noise rates.
+Compared to HOC, our method presented in \cref{sec:practical_method} requires a less restricted assumption where similar samples are annotated similarly (see \cref{tab:label_agreement} for our empirical verification).
+We also provide an empirical comparison between HOC and our practical method in \cref{sec:comparison_hoc} to understand further the differences.